Benson2121/Benson2121/README.md

 Hello!
-I’m Benson2121 \(＞ω＜) An Freshman Student at University of Toronto!✨
+I’m Benson2121 \(＞ω＜) An Freshman Student at University of Toronto! ✨
 - 🍃 I currently live in Toronto, Canada and have lived in Beijing, China.
 - 🍀 I speak English(fluent), Chinese(native) and Japanese(understudy).
 - 👀 I’m interested in Data Science, Software Development and Machine Learning.